-The largest contribution to total 2016 income related to dividends received from the subsidiaries, totalling € 26.3 million, up € 13.3 million year on year.
+The largest contribution to total 2016 income related to dividends received from the subsidiaries, totalling \in 26.3 million, up \in 13.3 million year on year.
 Compared to 2015, there was a modest rise in realised gains on the disposal of investments and in the dividend income from other investments.
 Interest income was slightly lower year on year.
-In 2016 positive exchange differences of € 6.9 million were realised (2015: € 12.3 million).

-Compared to the same period last year, investment portfolio expenses decreased by \le 4.4 million.
-The main elements constituting total 2016 investment expenses were impairment losses on the investment portfolio of \le 4.6 million (impairment losses on subsidiaries of \le 4.3 million and impairment losses on other financial investments of \le 0.3 million) and exchange losses of \le 5.6 million (2015: \le 9.0 million).
+In 2016 positive exchange differences of \in 6.9 million were realised (2015: \in 12.3 million).
+Compared to the same period last year, investment portfolio expenses decreased by \in 4.4 million.
+The main elements constituting total 2016 investment expenses were impairment losses on the investment portfolio of \in 4.6 million (impairment losses on subsidiaries of \in 4.3 million and impairment losses on other financial investments of \in 0.3 million) and exchange losses of \in 5.6 million (2015: \in 9.0 million).

-21.2 Financial position of Sava Re
+21.2.
+Financial position of Sava Re

-As at 31 December 2016, the total assets of Sava Re stood at € 568.1 million, a drop of 0.5 % compared to year-end 2015.
+As at 31 December 2016, the total assets of Sava Re stood at \in 568.1 million, a drop of 0.5 % compared to year-end 2015.
 Below we set out items of assets and liabilities in excess of 5 % of total assets/liabilities as at 31 December 2016, or items that changed by more than 2 % of equity.

-21.2.1 Assets
+21.2.1.
+Assets